LennartFr/hyperledgerenergy/README.md

 # [https://ibm.biz/startinghyperledger](https://ibm.biz/startinghyperledger)

 # The Promise of Blockchain Is a World Without Middlemen
-Vinay Gupta skriver i Harvard Business Review: https://hbr.org/2017/03/the-promise-of-blockchain-is-a-world-without-middlemen
+Vinay Gupta in Harvard Business Review: https://hbr.org/2017/03/the-promise-of-blockchain-is-a-world-without-middlemen

 # How it all started
 <p>